ABOUT THIS CHARTER

 Salford City Football Club is committed to offering a high standard of customer service and this customer charter explains how we intend to achieve and maintain that aim.

-The customer charter is new for the 2019-20 season – the club’s first in the EFL – and will be reviewed and amended on an ongoing basis.
+The customer charter was introduced for the 2019-20 season – the club’s first in the EFL – and has been reviewed in preparation for the 2021-2022 season.

 CUSTOMER SERVICE AND COMPLAINTS PROCEDURE

 CUSTOMER SERVICE POLICY

 Salford City F.C. endeavours to offer the highest level of customer service but there may be times when customers feel that we have not reached that standard.
 The club will respond to complaints and the relevant contact details can be found below.

 If you wish to lodge a complaint or observation with our team, please include your name, address, email address and contact telephone number so that we can respond.

 The Supporter Liaison Officer for the club is Andrew Giblin, who with Peter Byram also acts as the Disabled Supporter Liaison officer.
 To contact our Liaison officers, please use the following options:

 In Person (during office opening hours):